-Oh, Gabby, here’s the bad news.
-You will never stop procrastinating.
+Here’s the bad news: you will never stop procrastinating.
 Never, never, never.
 Your first urge will always be to go do something else like arrange your sock drawer or re-sod your backyard.

 However, the good news is that you can defeat procrastination on an instance-by-instance basis.
 When the moment comes that you need to sit down and bang out some brilliant copy and you’d rather stick a cocktail fork in your eye than do it, there are things you can do to help you get in the groove and get work done.

-Other people, in general, are great.
-Companionship and chatting and general human noise is wonderful—except when you need to get something done.
-If you have roommates or significant others or children around, they are terrific people, but they are death to your concentration.
-You’ve got to go somewhere where you won’t be disturbed.
+That said, if you have roommates or significant others or children around, they are terrific people, but they are death to your concentration.
+If you’re on deadline, you’ve got to go somewhere where you won’t be disturbed.
 Pop over to the library or shut yourself in a closet, just find somewhere that you can truly concentrate on the work at hand.

 Some clients think they’re doing us a favor when they say things like, “Oh, whenever you can get to it is fine.”
 No. No, no, no. All this means to your psyche is, “Eh, it’s not important…I’ll do it…at some point…” You’ve got to have a deadline and it’s got to be one you’ll be held accountable for.